-During their final semester, students will complete a capstone experience designed to translate the skills they’ve gained in the classroom into a real-life, hands-on project.
+During their final semester, International Relations Online students will complete a capstone experience designed to translate the skills they’ve gained in the classroom into a real-life, hands-on project.
 Students may choose to complete either a substantial research paper or participate in a client-based team practicum project—both of which will be facilitated by a faculty mentor.

 Practicum students will work in teams on specific projects for one or more clients, such as the U.S. Army Africa, the International Housing Coalition, and the International City/County Management Association.
 Students also have access to optional short-term study abroad practicum experiences.

 Working in this client-based setting, students will learn how to:

 Research and conceptualize a problem and define the scope of the project

 Establish a positive working relationship with a client